 Despite our best efforts, we can sometimes lose teeth.
 Dietary conditions such as hypocalcemia and hypovitaminosis D (calcium and vitamin D deficiencies, respectively) can contribute to malnourishment, a common culprit in partial edentulism, the state of having lost teeth.
 Irregular brushing with toothpaste, flossing, rinsing with mouthwash, and checkups with a dental care professional can allow teeth to decay and bacteria to infiltrate and infect portions of the mouth.
 Blunt trauma to the mouth, such as injuries sustained during recreational activities or automotive accidents, easily weakens a tooth’s stability and may result in avulsion, when a tooth is abruptly forced out of the jaw.
 In each of these cases, when the damage is irreversible, a full or partial denture can allow the mouth to return to normal function.

 There are four basic kinds of dentures: full and partial, and fixed and removable.
 Full dentures are recommended when a patient has multiple missing teeth in either the maxilla (the upper jaw) or the mandible (the lower jaw), while a partial denture is more appropriate for one or two missing teeth, regardless of location.
 Many patients may prefer a fixed denture, also known as dental implant bridges, which are permanent and are secured either under or against the gum line via implants or crowns.
-However, the health of the intact teeth is crucial in the decision to use dentures, and a removable denture is better suited for mouths that are not in optimal condition to receive permanent false teeth.
+However, the health of the intact teeth is crucial in the decision, and a removable denture is better suited for mouths that are not in optimal condition to receive permanent false teeth.

 All four types of dentures have the same benefits to oral health.
 Chewing hard food and speaking with proper enunciation become increasingly difficult with fewer than the standard 28 or 32 teeth present, and dentures can both relieve the added stress on the remaining teeth and force them to not shift in position.
 They can prevent the shape of the face from changing following edentulism, providing support to the lips and the cheeks, and play a role in reducing the ever-present threat of gum diseases such as periodontitis.